XnorTheUnforgiven/distributech_prototype/README.md

 It has the following main features:
 - Customisable item inventory
 - Region based item inventory
-- Varaible user restriction based user type
+- Variable user restriction based user type

-As of now, the project can only be used on Windows, but since it is a CMake based project, it can easily be built on Linux as well if deemed necessary.
+As of now, the project can only be used on Windows, but since it is a CMake based project, it can easily be built on Linux as well.
+Only need to test with other build tools.

 ## Building the project
 This section explains how to build the project, from setuping the environment to building the executable.